ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ### Basic Settings

-The first screen of the dialog to add a Metric Trends chart are the basic settings.
-To ease the configuration, you will see the results of your configuration already in teh 'Preview' section on the left side of the dialog box.
-This allows easy configuration without a lot navigation between the settings and the resulting chart.
+The first screen of the dialog box to add a 'Metric Trends' chart are the basic settings.
+To ease the configuration, you will see the results of your configuration already in the 'Preview' section on the left side of the dialog box.
+This simplifies configuration without a lot navigation between the settings and the resulting chart.

 ![Metric Trends - New Basic] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Basic.jpg)

 * [Filter] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_SearchFilter) - define chart specific 'Search/Filter' criteria
 * [Date Range] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#date-range-selection) - define chart specific 'Date Range' settings
-* `Group by` - defines the default grouping setting of the metrics - you can change the grouping using the chart
+* `Group by` - defines the default grouping setting of the metrics - you can interactively change the grouping when displaying the chart
-* `Data Table `- if checked, not curves, but a table with the data used is shown
+* `Data Table` - if checked, not curves, but a table with the data / curve values used is shown
-* `Show Stack `- if checked, the different curves are shown separately one above the other (see also 'Stack Zoom')
+* `Show Stack` - if checked, the different curves are shown separately one above the other (see also 'Stack Zoom')
-* `Shade Zones `- if checked / and the chart has a power related metrics - show the power-zones
+* `Shade Zones` - if checked / and the chart has a power related metrics - shows the power-zones
-* `Show Legend `- if checked, show the legend of the curves included in the chart
+* `Show Legend` - if checked, shows the legend of the curves included in the chart
-* `Show Events `- if checked, show events (if events are defined)
+* `Show Events` - if checked, shows events (if events are defined)
-* `Stack Zoom `- zooms the diagrams if 'Show Stack' is checked
+* `Stack Zoom` - zooms the diagrams if 'Show Stack' is checked

 ### Presets

-GoldenCheetah comes with a set of 'Presets' for you charts - when creating a new 'Athlete' the presets are taken over to the athlete's library - and from that point on any changes, enhancements of this presets are athlete specific.
+GoldenCheetah comes with a number of 'Presets' for your charts - when creating a new 'Athlete' the presets are taken over to the athlete's library - and from that point on, any changes, enhancements of this presets are athlete specific.

 ![Metric Trends - New Basic] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Preset.jpg)

 The 'Presets' view of the dialog box is multi-functional, so besides using a 'Preset' to configure a new chart, the dialog box offers a full set of 'Preset' administration functions.

 * Using a preset
-  * `Apply` - applies the settings of the selected presets (= takes over the 'Curves' defined in the 'Preset')
+  * `Apply` - applies the settings of the currently selected preset in the list (= takes over the 'Curves' defined in the 'Preset')

 * Maintain presets
   * `Rename` - change the name